 Below, Chart 1 illustrates the progress of the SASH Program over the past decade.
-Over 9,600 projects have been installed and completed (i.e., interconnected to the electric utility) through Q4 2021.
-In 2020 and 2021, installations decreased as PG&E and SDG&E incentives became encumbered and as focus shifted to the DAC-SASH program.
+Over 9,700 projects have been installed and completed (i.e., interconnected to the electric utility) through Q2 2022.
+In 2020 and 2021, installations decreased as PG&E and SDG&E incentives became fully encumbered and as focus began to shift to the new DAC-SASH program.